-Many people complain about intrusive, harassing, and sometimes threatening phone calls from debt collectors.
-It's no secret that collection agencies use various phone tactics to get people to pay debts.
-Some of these practices are illegal, and some are not.
-Here we list the five most common telephone collection methods used by debt collectors, information on whether the tactics are illegal, and what you can do to stop or alleviate the calls.
+Many people have experienced intrusive, harassing, and sometimes threatening calls and messages from debt collectors.
+It's no secret that collection agencies use various phone and other tactics to get people to pay debts.
+Some of these practices are illegal, and some aren't.

-The federal Fair Debt Collection Practices Act (FDCPA) is intended to protect debtors from abusive and invasive collection practices of debt collectors.
-If a collector violates the FDCPA, the debtor has various remedies which range from complaining to government agencies to filing a lawsuit in court.
+The federal Fair Debt Collection Practices Act (FDCPA) (15 U.S.C. §§ 1692 and following) protects debtors from the abusive and invasive collection practices of debt collectors.
+If a collector violates the FDCPA, the debtor has various remedies, which range from complaining to government agencies to filing a lawsuit in court.

 Debt collectors sometimes use threats to pressure people into paying a debt.
 These include threatening to:

 The FDCPA prohibits debt collectors from making threats they can't, or don't intend, to carry out.
 Because debt collection is a civil—not criminal—matter, the police won't get involved, and you won't go to jail for your failure to pay a debt.

 So, any threats to arrest you are false and violate the FDCPA.

 If the collector has no money judgment against you, it can't garnish your wages or bank accounts.
 If that's your situation, those threats are unlawful.

 But those threats might not be illegal if the collector received a judgment after suing you over a debt.

 A collection agency can sue you.
 But it could take several months before a lawsuit ends and the collection agency gets an order to garnish your wages or bank account.